Nobel Peace Prize awarded to journalists Ressa and Muratov

 “I didn’t think that what we are going through would get that attention.
 But the fact that it did also shows you how important the battles we face are, right?” she said.
 “This is going to be what our elections are going to be like next year.
 It is a battle for facts.
 When you’re in a battle for facts, journalism is activism.”

-Muratov, 59, told reporters he sees the prize as an award to Novaya Gazeta journalists and contributors who were killed, including Anna Politkovskaya, who covered Russia’s bloody conflict in Chechnya.
+Muratov, 59, said he sees the prize as an award to Novaya Gazeta journalists and contributors who were killed, including Anna Politkovskaya, who covered Russia’s bloody conflict in Chechnya.

 “It’s a recognition of the memory of our fallen colleagues,” he said.